MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 ```

 #### Timestamp Attribute Convention
-Rule: It's same as [ConcurrencyCheck].
+Rule: It's the same as [ConcurrencyCheck].

 ```C#